Blizzard Beach vs. Typhoon Lagoon: The Ultimate Guide to Disney’s Water Parks in Orlando

 Disney’s Typhoon Lagoon water park in Orlando (Photo: Kent Phillips)

 You can also purchase water park access as an add-on to any standard Disney theme park ticket.
-The “Water Park and Sports Option” and “Park Hopper Plus Option” include access to the Disney water parks along with your admission to Magic Kingdom, Epcot, Animal Kingdom, and Hollywood Studios.
-With the Water Park and Sports plan, you can visit one theme park each day of your ticket.
+The “Park Hopper Plus Option” include access to the Disney water parks along with your admission to Magic Kingdom, EPCOT, Animal Kingdom, and Hollywood Studios (home of Disney’s Star Wars land, Galaxy’s Edge).
 With Park Hopper Plus, you can visit multiple theme parks each day.
+It also grants admission to the following Disney experiences:

-Complete Guide to Disney’s Blizzard Beach Water Park: Everything You Need to Know
+My Complete Guide to Disney’s Blizzard Beach Water Park

 Disney water parks wave pool at Blizzard Beach (Photo: Kent Phillips)

 Disney’s Blizzard Beach Water Park is located close to Disney’s Animal Kingdom park.
-Most guests staying at the Disney World hotels in Orlando will need to take a bus to Animal Kingdom and then transfer to a Blizzard Beach bus (the only exceptions are guests staying at the All-Star Movies Resort and Coronado Springs).
+Most guests staying at the Disney World hotels in Orlando will need to take a bus to Animal Kingdom and then transfer to a Blizzard Beach bus (the only exceptions are guests staying at Disney’s All-Star Movies Resort and Disney’s Coronado Springs Resort).
 You can skip this extra step by driving or using a rideshare service, but you may also want to work a visit to Animal Kingdom into your Blizzard Beach day since you’ll be close by.

 THEME PARK MAGIC: The Ultimate Guide to the Wizarding World of Harry Potter in Orlando